 Riparian plant communities are largely influenced by fluvial processes.
 These processes are often disrupted on regulated streams through the timing and magnitude of high-water events.
-In unregulated river systems, high flows typically occur in early summer and coincide with the release of wind and water-dispersed seeds from riparian plant species.
-Seed germination and seedling establishment occur in areas of fresh alluvial deposition created during high flows and are critical to the establishment of riparian species, such as cottonwood and willows.
-Due to its lack of hydrologic complexity as a predominately single-thread channel and operational constraints that limit flows, the formation of depositional features, such as point bars and islands, which provide moist barren surfaces for cottonwood and willow regeneration and expansion is largely limited throughout much of the Madison River.
-However, suitable conditions for riparian regeneration and expansion do occur in some reaches of the river, such as Varney and Greycliff, that are characterized by multi-thread channels of high complexity that dissipate stream energy and create zones of deposition during high flows.
+In unregulated river systems, high flows typically occur in early summer and coincide with the release of wind and waterdispersed seeds from riparian plant species.
+Seed germination and seedling establishment occur in areas of fresh alluvial deposition created during high flows, which are critical to the establishment of riparian species, such as cottonwood and willows.
+The timing of high flows is also critical to riparian plant recruitment.
+Cottonwoods, for example, disperse their seeds from roughly the end of May through the end of July.
+Natural or contrived high flows outside of this window would not likely support cottonwood recruitment.
+Due to its lack of hydrologic complexity as a predominately single-thread channel and operational constraints, processes that support riparian regeneration and expansion are limited throughout much of the Madison River.
+However, suitable conditions for riparian regeneration and expansion do occur in some reaches of the river, such as Varney and Greycliff (Figure 18), which are characterized by multi-thread, high-complexity channels that dissipate stream energy and create depositional areas during high flows.